nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed `find` feature is implemented using `MultiFieldContainsKeywordsPredicate`.

-Both of which implement the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Student` contains the specified keyword.
+Both of which implement the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Person` contains the specified keyword.
 The reason for implementing this feature with `Predicate<Person>` is that it can be easily used to filter the entire list of `Person` collected into java's `FilteredList`.